-Eric Wyatt, FL
+Eric Wyatt, KY

 With more than a decade of experience as a writer, editor, teacher, and creativity coach, Eric Sheridan Wyatt has helped hundreds of people tell their stories.
 Eric has a keen eye for significant detail, a knack for capturing narrative voice, and an empathetic-yet-probing style, and he knows there is an engaging story waiting to be uncovered in every life.
 He holds a Masters of Fine Arts from Queens University of Charlotte, and his fiction and creative non-fiction have appeared in various literary magazines and anthologies.